AnanthSankaralingam/chromie/README.md

 4. Clear conversation button

 P1:
-1. Add image input for just patches ("copy this UI use case")
+1.FOLLOW UP STUFF:
-2. Develop moat for add to existing patches by creating streamlined planner w/ tool calls
+   1.1.
+Add image input for just patches ("copy this UI use case") 1.2.
+Develop moat for add to existing patches by creating streamlined planner w/ tool calls 1.3.
+Todos for follow ups
-3. Pricing in extensions.
+2. Pricing in extensions.
 Explore ExtPay vs. Direct Stripe connection.
 Next feature after MVP would be to surface pricing metrics in dashboard.
-4. ai within extension (nanobrowser as a use case template and also as a tool within reg exts)
+3. ai within extension (nanobrowser as a use case template and also as a tool within reg exts)
-5. Fork your own project
+4. Fork your own project

 P5:
 1. Experiment with bundler